FisnikH26/portfolio/README.md

 # This is my CV
-## It is simple but as I learn more I'll make it better
+## It is simple (only HTML) but as I learn more I'll make it better